rust-lang/rfcs/active/0000-allocator.md

         /// Frees memory block referenced by `ptr`.
         ///
+        /// `ptr` must have previously been provided via this allocator.
+        ///
         /// `len` must *fit* the block referenced by `ptr`.
 (As a
         /// special case of the preceding sentence, behavior undefined
         /// if `size_of::<T>() * len` overflows.)
         unsafe fn dealloc_array<T>(&self, (ptr, len): (*mut T, uint));

         /// Reinitializes the range of instances `[start, start+count)`.
+        ///
+        /// `[start, start+count)` must fall in a block of memory that
+        /// was previously provided via this allocator.
         ///
         /// A container *must* call this function when (1.) it has
         /// previously moved any instances of `T` into the